ntskpto/netskope-how/readme.md

 ﻿<h2> Netskope Cloud Security Workshop automation through Terraform Workspaces </h2>

   IAM credentials and environmental access will be provided by the DACH netskope team / Phil Rumi
+  SLACK: #netskope-csw with all pinned information and howto

+This terraform module creates Netskope Hands On Lab Environment with predefined custom student images that contain neccessary configuration parameters for the lab

+terraform works with so called workspaces, so you can switch into individual "working environments".
+One can create multiple lab environments in different workingspaces at the same time.

+Every workspace creates a DNS subzone of sselab.eu in the initials of the individual instructor

+terraform.state will be saved on remote S3 buckets with versioning, encryption enabled in DynamoDB

+**You can use a predefined docker container containing all relevant binaries like terraform, awscli and Make to simply spin up this environment.
+As we use a shared AWS environment with subdomains for external access, please reach out in SLACK for the relevant data**

+Install Docker

+As the docker container mounts a local volume dir you need to have the "data" folder inside your current working directory containing the relevant terraform files (internal - pinned to the slack channel)

+**to start the environment**
+docker run -i -t prumi88/terraform-csw:alpine make apply **to start the environment with a new publisher and token connect** docker run -i -t prumi88/terraform-csw:alpine make apply_ubuntu **to destroy the environment** docker run -i -t prumi88/terraform-csw:alpine make destroy

+**the manual way:**

 **1. install packet manager**